ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Refresh and polish on existing squarespace site.md

 1. Problem solution statement for the business
 2. Introduction to the owner/operator and their philosophy
 3. Service explanation/summary
 Going from the copy on the existing site, the through line in the branding is built around creating a sense of place.
 I think this is great and the copy can be streamlined around this concept.
 It is currently a little too verbose.
+The current sections explaining the "sense of place"  concept and the problem/solution statement could be combined.

 ### Visual reqs
 Points 1, 5, 11